Poppulo

 Focus Group Guide: Top Tips and Traps for Employee Focus Groups

 Qualitative Research is at the touchy-feely end of the spectrum.
+Understanding the differences between quantitative and qualitative research approaches is crucial for selecting the most suitable method for a research study.
 It’s not so much about bean-counting and much more about capturing people’s opinions and emotions.

 Interviews